-3 In the <Category> group, select the category of the target files to load.
+In the <Category> group, select the category of the target files to load.

-For categories you do not want to save, press the corresponding button, turning it off.
+For categories you do not want to load, press the corresponding button, turning it off.
 To select all categories, press [All Select], turning it on.

-For details about target data for operations, see "Types of files" (page 391).
+For details about target data for operations, see "Supported files" (page 370).